metaphorlism/redux-react/README.md

 ### Redux Store

-After that, we can create redux folder.
+After that, we can create the redux folder.
 We create `index.ts` in the folder.

 ```typescript
 import { configureStore } from "@reduxjs/toolkit";